FanStory.com

 "That's fair, but can you tell me how my horse, White Lightning, is doing?"

-Atrius nodded his large head as though approving of her concern.
+Atrius nodded his handsome head as though approving of her concern.
 "Much the same as you, godflower.
 She's sick and sore, but will be fine in a few days.
 She's with a group of other horses in my care."

 "At the animal hospital you told me about?"